TeamSkyNetNU/EBookWebScraper/README.md

-Welcome to the Ebook WebScraper!
+# Welcome to the Ebook WebScraper!

-Team SkyNet
+**Team SkyNet Developers:**
-Developers:
-Juan Guzman
+- Juan Guzman
-Jordan Walker
+- Jordan Walker
-Jonathan Franche
+- Jonathan Franche
-Thomas Ainesworth
+- Thomas Ainesworth

-Easiest way to run the app is through the provided executable EbookWebscraper.exe

-Login information
-username: student
-password: student

-Below are the requirements to run the program on your Java IDE:
+**Below are the requirements to run the program on your Java IDE:**

-The "/resources" folder must be added to the Java Build Path. config.properties file in resources contains senstive password and server information needed by the program
+The "/resources" folder must be added to the Java Build Path. config.properties file in the resources folder contains four variables that must be set to the MySQL database information you are using.

+For example:

+mDbUser = student

+mDbHost = localhost:3306

+mDbPwd = password123

+mDbName = myDb

-Must have at minimum:
+**Must have at minimum:**
-Java version installed: Java jdk-16
+- Java version installed: Java jdk-16
-JavaFX version installed: Javafx-sdk-11.0
+- JavaFX version installed: Javafx-sdk-11.0
-Java Compiler compliance level: Java 11
+- Java Compiler compliance level: Java 11

-The following jars must also be added to the Classpath: mysql-connector-java-8.0.25.jar jsoup-1.14.1.jar
+**The following jars must also be added to the Classpath:**
+- mysql-connector-java-8.0.25.jar
+- jsoup-1.14.1.jar

-Run as Java application with VM arguments below.
+**Run as Java application with VM arguments below.**
 Java run configuration VM arguments must be:

 --module-path="...location of your Javafx sdk lib folder here..."